sagesharp/gnome-online-coc/gnome-code-of-conduct-committee-procedures.md

  * Felipe Borges
  * Rosanna Yuen

+### Temporary committee members

+The GNOME Foundation executive director, president of the board, vice president, and other GNOME Foundation executives may serve as temporary Code of Conduct committee members.
+They will only serve as temporary members when less than three committee members do not have a conflict of interest for a report.

+The executive with the most authority without a conflict of interest will be invited to become a temporary Code of Conduct committee member for this report.
+GNOME Foundation executives will be added as temporary committee members until there are at least three people to evaluate a report.

+Temporary committee members will discuss and vote like any other committee member, as outlined in this document.
+Temporary committee members will only have access to documentation for that report.
+Documentation for other reports will remain restricted to the permanent GNOME online Code of Conduct committee members.

+### Additional access to reports

 Please note that GNOME sysadmins have administrative access to some private committee resources.
 If a report is received that involves a GNOME sysadmin, all committee report discussion and documentation should occur off GNOME servers.
 GNOME sysadmins making a report and people reporting GNOME sysadmins are encouraged to contact committee members individually via private email.
 If a GNOME sysadmin accesses private committee resources, the committee will contact the GNOME Foundation board.

-The GNOME Foundation executive director, president of the board, vice president, and other GNOME Foundation executives may serve as temporary Code of Conduct committee members.
-They will only serve as temporary members when less than three committee members do not have a conflict of interest for a report.
-The executive with the most authority without a conflict of interest will be invited to become a temporary Code of Conduct committee member for this report.
-GNOME Foundation executives will be added as temporary committee members until there are at least three committee members to evaluate a report.

 ### Committee roles